abhisoni1921/travel-website/README.md

 - **React.js**: For building interactive user interfaces.
 - **Next.js 14**: For server-side rendering and static site generation.
 - **Tailwind CSS**: For styling and responsive design.
-- **Vercel**: For deployment and hosting.

-## Contributing

-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.